VittorioParagallo/pocketbase-calculated-fields-plugin/readme.md

 len(my_array)
 ```

-Supported patterns include:
-- numeric operations
-- arrays
-- aggregate functions
-- if blocks / ternary
-- nested formulas

 ---

 ## 🔗 Dependency Resolution

 When a formula is created or updated:

-1. Identifiers are parsed from the formula
+1. identifiers are parsed from the formula
-2. Dependencies are extracted and stored in `depends_on`
+2. dependencies are extracted and saved to `depends_on`
-3. Self-reference is rejected
+3. self-reference is rejected (`1002`)
-4. Cycles are detected (DAG validation)
+4. cycles are detected (`1003`)
-5. Evaluation propagates only to impacted nodes
+5. evaluation starts from the changed node
+6. propagation continues to dependent nodes (BFS)

-Only nodes whose `(value, error)` actually changed are persisted.
+Only nodes whose `(value, error)` actually changed are persisted (dirty-check optimization).

 ---